-Melbourne, Australia – 16 November 2017: A specialist in hyperscale data centers, AirTrunk today announced the opening of its second facility in the Asia-Pacific region, AirTrunk Melbourne.
+Melbourne, Australia – 16 November 2017: A specialist in hyperscale data centres, AirTrunk today announced the opening of its second facility in the Asia-Pacific region, AirTrunk Melbourne.
 Located in Western Melbourne in the State of Victoria, the launch of AirTrunk Melbourne reinforces the company’s ability to deliver a solution that combines quick deployment, scalability, reliability, cost and energy efficiency.

-Like the flagship Sydney facility, AirTrunk Melbourne is a world-class data center designed for large cloud, content and enterprise customers who require a secure and reliable solution for housing high volumes of information.
+Like the flagship Sydney facility, AirTrunk Melbourne is a world-class data centre designed for large cloud, content and enterprise customers who require a secure and reliable solution for housing high volumes of information.
 Importantly, the facility is designed to meet the Australian Government’s high security requirements.